JSBmanD/docs/pages/deep-linked-ads/google-ads-customization.md

 Whereas Universal App Campaigns are focused solely on the single conversion type of `app download`, you can leverage other Google Ads campaign types - <notranslate>**Search, Display, Shopping, Video**</notranslate> - to expand your marketing efforts that enable both app and web conversions.

-!!! warning "**Note**"
+[block:callout]
+{
+  "type": "warning",
+  "title": "**Note**",
-		As long as you have **[Enabled the Google Ads integration](/deep-linked-ads/google-ads-enable/)** in your Branch dashboard, Branch will automatically attribute trackable app conversions.
-The below solutions are only necessary if you want to deeplink users from web campaigns using Branch, attribute non-trackable inventory such as iOS Search, or attribute web SDK/mobile web events.
+  "body": "As long as you have **[Enabled the Google Ads integration](/deep-linked-ads/google-ads-enable/)** in your Branch dashboard, Branch will automatically attribute trackable app conversions.
+The below solutions are only necessary if you want to deeplink users from web campaigns using Branch, attribute non-trackable inventory such as iOS Search, or attribute web SDK/mobile web events."
+}
+[/block]

 ## Requirements